Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 The new slant-four engine developed for Saab was a likely contender for ‘Lynx’.
 The General Manager, Cliff Swindle, stated that, ‘ten prototypes were being constructed to enable a full test programme to be carried out with the minimum of delay.
 The vehicle was to be introduced in March 1972.’

 Potential MG and Triumph clashes identified

-Michelotti in Turin was commissioned to build these prototypes over seen by STI’s own Les Moore.
-Despite his responsibilities for Austin-Morris, George Turnbull was still STI Deputy Chairman and was recorded as suggesting that, ‘it seemed likely that the market would be big enough for competition between MG and Triumph, although a final decision had not yet been taken on this point.’
+Michelotti in Turin was commissioned to build these prototypes over seen by Standard-Triumph International’s own Les Moore.
+Despite his responsibilities for Austin-Morris, George Turnbull was still that company’s Deputy Chairman and was recorded as suggesting that, ‘it seemed likely that the market would be big enough for competition between MG and Triumph, although a final decision had not yet been taken on this point.’

 This was an interesting statement, suggesting that Standard-Triumph and MG could continue to operate independently of each other.